NicolasKeita/R-type-video-game/README.md

  ```$ ./r-type_client 0.0.0.0 42424``` (if the server doesn't run on your computer, change 0.0.0.0 to the IP address of your server machine)

- TODO : put the server address in arg

 Windows :